 That’s a wide list of games consoles that the RK2020 can emulate, if need be you can install your own emulators, some are managing to install Nintendo DS emulation on here, but we can confirm it doesn’t work well.
 Simply because the RK2020 handheld only has… well, one screen.

 Lucky for us, we held off on publishing our review for a few days because the RK2020 was apparently facing legal bombardments from the makers of the ODROID GO Advance.

 This is because the RK2020 is actually a direct clone of the ODROID GO Advance, it’s so identical that the team behind the OGA are actually trying to stop the RK2020 from using their firmware.

 The first batch of RK2020’s (including ours) came shipped with OGA firmware, and it works great straight out of the box.
-But now that they have been caught stealing firmware, and hardware the RK2020 no longer ships with ANY firmware.
+But now that they have been caught stealing firmware, they have had to change to a different Retro Arch system.

 We don’t condone stealing, but the OGA lacked build quality, and they had very limited quantity of their handheld.
 Because it’s China, and copyright law is near non-existent another company came along, replicated it, made it much better quality and shipped it on demand with tonnes of stock.

 This allows gamers to actually get the OGA but in a different form, under a different name.
 Now, we didn’t know it was a clone of the OGA until we received it, but it seems the RK2020 team has had to uninstall any firmware from the OGA to dodge any legal fines.

 Because of this, it ruins the handheld completely.
 They should be making custom firmware for their handheld, if they don’t they’ll lose out on hundreds of thousands of dollars.
 It’s lucky that they’ve now started to ship it with firmware.